bdnorris/DES-340/lectures/lecture07-units.md

 The padding would be relative to the `<h1>` which is relative to its parent, making it _48px_ as well.
 Saying the padding should be 1em, means you want the padding to be the same as the font-size, which we set at 1.5 * its parent.
 A bit complex.

 The best example would be a standard button.
 Imagine setting a button's font-size to 2em.
 Then, you set the margin and padding in Em units as well.
-If you wanted to make a larger or smaller version, you could just change the fonts size of the button, and all the padding and margins will scale accordingly because Em units are relative to their parents.
+If you wanted to make a larger or smaller version, you could just change the font-size of the button, and all the padding and margins will scale accordingly because Em units are relative to their parents.
 As the font size changes, anything else set in Ems changes respectively.

-Perhaps when you're learning, you might avoid Ems for a bit, but they can be very powerful.
+Perhaps when you're learning, you might avoid Ems for a bit, but they can be very powerful so I encourage you to try them out here and there.

 <!-- Using em for the width of elements can ensure that a box containing some text increases in width as the font size increases.
 If I change the widths on the boxes in the example above to ems the boxes now increase in width as their font size increases. -->
 <!--